ARBUCHELI/DEVELOPER-FOR-MICROSOFT-AZURE-NANODEGREE-SECOND-PART/README.md

 * [Connect an app to Azure Storage](https://docs.microsoft.com/en-us/learn/modules/connect-an-app-to-azure-storage/?WT.mc_id=udacity_learn-wwl)
 * [Store application data with Azure Blob storage](https://docs.microsoft.com/en-us/learn/modules/store-app-data-with-azure-blob-storage/?WT.mc_id=udacity_learn-wwl)

-## Exercise: Connecting Your App to Storage
+## Exercise: Connecting Your App to Storage:

 In this exercise, you'll be given an application for a virtual zoo, and asked to add connections to your earlier deployed SQL database and Blob Storage to populate the zoo application.